 As a company whose shares are admitted to trading on AIM, Shield Therapeutics is required to comply with the AIM Rules for Companies.
-The Board recognises the importance of sound corporate governance and the attached disclosures set out the Company’s application of the UK Corporate Governance Code (2016) as well as reasons for any departures from the Code.
-To view our UK Corporate Governance Code disclosures please click here.
+The Board recognises the importance of sound corporate governance and the attached statement of compliance sets out the Company’s application of the Quoted Companies Alliance Corporate Governance Code as well as reasons for any departures from the Code.
+To view our statement of compliance please click here.

 For further information see our Directors page.

 The Audit Committee has responsibility for, among other things, the monitoring of the financial integrity of the financial statements of the Group and the involvement of the Group’s auditors in that process, reviewing the effectiveness of the Group’s internal control systems and risk management systems and overseeing the process for managing risks across the Group, including reviewing the Group’s corporate risk profile.
 It focuses in particular on compliance with legal requirements, accounting standards and the rules of the FCA and ensuring that an effective system of internal financial controls is maintained.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.
 The Audit Committee will normally meet at least twice a year at the appropriate times in the reporting and audit cycle.

 The members of the Audit Committee are Peter Llewellyn-Davies and Hans Peter Hasler.
 Peter Llewellyn-Davies is regarded as having recent and relevant financial experience.
 The committee chair is Peter Llewellyn-Davies.